 After an investigation it was discovered that Bills died as a result of higher levels of insulin, "introduced to her body from the outside".

-Registered nurse Harmeet Sokhi was Bills' primary nurse during a 7pm to 7am shift on Boxing Day, 2012.
+One of Bills' nurses, who has interim name suppression, worked during a 7pm to 7am shift on Boxing Day, 2012.

 She said she had cared for Bills two to three times, but medical records show that she cared for Bills on eight occasions, the court heard.

-Sokhi said that during her shift she could "hear beeps from machines going off in Heather's room".
+During the shift the nurse could "hear beeps from machines going off in Heather's room".

-"The beeps were loud enough to be heard from the corridor," Sokhi told the court today.
+"The beeps were loud enough to be heard from the corridor," the nurse told the court today.

-However, her evidence directly contradicts the testimony of health care assistant Sharon Connors, who said yesterday that "the beeps appeared normal".
+However, the nurse's evidence directly contradicts the testimony of health care assistant Sharon Connors, who said yesterday that "the beeps appeared normal".